What keeps us from stepping back?

 The firm grip of the large reserves on everyone's maneuvering space (on everyone's turning circle) can be loosened by making everyone's sphere of life more self-sufficient, and disconnected from capricious input channels and thus also from the regulatory powers behind those dependencies.
 This is achievable by providing everyone (ev. groupwise) in time with essential means of livelihood, and dressing up that allocation fairly equally and highly shielded (by making some assets non-tradable).

-Such an intervention will produce a society in which everyone will be working much less in series in long inter-competitive production lines, but will be operating in parallel in interaction with material and biological processes.
+Such an intervention (see all details in Basisideeën) will produce a society in which everyone will be working much less in series in long inter-competitive production lines, but will be operating in parallel in interaction with material and biological processes.
 That parallelism will produce convergent value development within the population.
 And that is essential for smooth democratic governance, and a robust sense of community.

 Conclusion: We need to shake up social justice much more radically and fundamentally than has been proposed so far.
 Had investors taken the climate threat seriously 20 years ago ‒ "Our house is on fire.
 We look the other way, and can't say we didn't know" Jacques Chirac said at the 4th Earth Summit in Johannesburg in 2002 ‒ and materialized zero-emissions in all new infrastructure, this would not be necessary now, but now that, in the wake of the American Conservatives, they have continued to seek profits exclusively in fossil-guzzling globalizing production capacity and means of transportation, and are now forcing us, through their money valves, to continue to operate docile within those structures so that they can stretch the exploitation (return on investments) of their improperly invested reserves for as long as possible, it seems legitimate to me to disable (through legislative reforms concerning acquisition and transmission of property) their financial grip on our way of existence.